Money-Lens/Money-Lens-App/readme.md

 - `npm install`
 - Once in backend directory, run `node server.js`.
 Note: Won't reload by itself.
 - Once in backend directory, run `npm start` for auto-reload.
+- Make sure there is a .env file in the backend repository as provided by a team member.
 - Node: you must .env file that has MONGO_URI=mongodb+srv://<username>:<password>@cluster0.p23io.mongodb.net/Money-Lens-MongoDB?retryWrites=true&w=majority
 - Note: Replace `username` & `password` with actual credentials.